Andrew Campbell (ice hockey): Playing career

 After spending the first six years of his professional career entirely within the Kings organization, Campbell left as a free agent to sign a one-year contract with the Arizona Coyotes on July 1, 2014.
 In the 2014–15 season, Campbell was originally assigned to AHL affiliate, the Portland Pirates.
 Campbell would later be recalled and remained in the NHL for the duration of the season with the Coyotes, appearing in 33 games from the blueline registering one point.
 He played alongside Connor Murphy on the third pairing.
 Despite experiencing a break through season in the NHL, Campbell was unable to attract an NHL offer as a free agent and on July 3, 2015, was signed to a one-year AHL contract with the Toronto Marlies.
 Later that year, on September 29, Campbell signed a two-year, two-way contract with the Marlies' parent club, the Toronto Maple Leafs.
 He was reassigned to continue with the Marlies, and was later named team captain.
 Campbell appeared in 6 games with the Maple Leafs and 6 goals and 22 points in 75 games with the Marlies.

 On July 1, 2017, having left the Maple Leafs as a free agent, Campbell agreed to a return with the Arizona Coyotes in signing a two-year, two-way contract.
 He played the season with the Tucson Roadrunners, the AHL affiliate of the Coyotes, registering 2 goals and 6 points in 60 games while serving as the team's captain.
 On July 12, 2018, Campbell was part of a multi-player deal between the Coyotes and the Chicago Blackhawks, being sent along with Marcus Krüger, Jordan Maletta, prospect MacKenzie Entwistle, and a fifth-round pick in 2019 in exchange for the contract of Marián Hossa, Vinnie Hinostroza, Jordan Oesterle, and a third-round pick in 2019.
 He was sent down to the Blackhawks' AHL affiliate, the Rockford IceHogs, and was named captain of the Western Conference All-Star Team that year.
 Campbell went unsigned at the end of the season and became an unrestricted free agent.

 Coaching career

 Campbell joined the Hamilton Bulldogs as an assistant coach for the 2019–20 OHL season working under head coach Vince Laise.
 After Laise was fired in March 2020, Campbell was retained by general manager Steve Staios who took over, and then by new incoming coach, Jay McKee.
 On July 1, 2024, Campbell was hired to be an assistant coach for the Belleville Senators, the AHL affiliate of the Ottawa Senators.
+After head coach David Bell was fired on December 17, 2025, Campbell was named interim head coach.